ucla-oarc-web/rag-for-open-source-llms/Readme.md

 # README

 ## Overview
-This project demonstrates a Retrieval-Augmented Generation (RAG) workflow using [Ollama](https://github.com/jmorganca/ollama), FAISS, and LangChain.
+This project demonstrates a Retrieval-Augmented Generation (RAG) workflow using Ollama, FAISS, and LangChain.
 It provides a simple pipeline for vector-based semantic search and question-answering.

 ---

 ## Requirements
-1. **Ollama (version 3.2)**
+1. **Ollama**
    - Run `ollama serve` locally.
    - Confirm it’s running on localhost by visiting `http://127.0.0.1:11434/` in the browser; it should display **"Ollama is running"**.